lorien/awesome-osint/README.md

-# OSINT tools to search for human data and location details
+# OSINT tools to search for personal and geo data

 I am going to build this list for my own needs.
 Feel free to submit PR with new services/tools.